The Flock

 Our ewes

 Our small flock means we get to know the girls well.
 They all have their own personalities and preferences.
 Belle is the flock matriarch, and gets upset if she doesn't get taken for regular walks.
 Geraldine is the friendly, happy sheep who is always the first to greet every visitor, and loves a 'pronk' whenever she gets the change.
-Iris is auditioning for jobs in the circus with her walks on her hind legs, and Polly is a princess.
+Iris is auditioning for jobs in the circus with her walks on her hind legs, and Milly, who was bottle fed as a lamb, is a princess.

 Our Rams

-We keep our own rams who are unrelated to enough of the ewes that we can breed from them.
-We have two 'main men' - Penni-Bach Jet, a prize winner from Yorkshire with a strong history, and Shutecombe Hercules who we bought as a lamb and is doing very well as a ram.
-Both have wonderful colouring.
-Both are very friendly and tame.
+We keep our own rams who, between them, are unrelated to the ewes.
+We have two 'main men' - Penni-Bach Jet, a prize winner from Yorkshire with a strong history, and Shutecombe Hercules who we bought as a lamb and is doing very well.
+We have two ram lambs from 2025 who will join the ram group next year - Hallwood Mercury (home bred) and Fenland Orion.
+All four have wonderful colouring, and are very tame.
 We also have a 'teaser ram' (he's had a vasectomy) called Malt (Teaser).
-We use Malt to get the girls into heat before Jet and Hercules get to 'meet' them in the Autumn.
+We use Malt to get the girls into heat before our rams get to 'meet' them in the Autumn.

 Our lambs